AP VoteCast: California voters sour on state of nation

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+California voter Scott Bennett, 49, a retired army officer who voted for Trump, said the election “is a referendum on mobs, Black Lives Matter, and the social unrest they’ve caused.”

+“Biden is on the side of a lot of the provocateurs,” Bennet said.
+“I think people are going to go for Trump for that reason, even if they didn’t like his tweets and don’t like his style.
+I think they’re gonna go, ’You know at the end of the day we need to be safe.'”

-Voters were more negative than positive in their assessments of the nation's economy.
-Overall, 30% described economic conditions in the U.S. as excellent or good, and 70% called them not so good or poor.
+Voters were more negative than positive in their assessments of the nation’s economy.
+Overall, about 70% described economic conditions in the U.S. as not so good or poor, and about 3 in 10 described economic conditions in the U.S. as excellent or good.

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
-The survey of 3,677 voters in California was conducted for eight days, concluding as polls closed.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+The survey of 3,683 voters in California was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
-The margin of sampling error for voters is estimated to be plus or minus 2 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+The margin of sampling error for voters is estimated to be plus or minus 2.1 percentage points.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: